-In spite of his best intentions, any pointed political subtext is lost in the progressive onslaught of intense violence in Frontier(s).
-By the time Gens’ blood-soaked climax starts to unfold, casual horror fans have likely turned the film off while the hardcore crowd will be too immersed in the carnage.
-Many of the ideas that seemingly surface also border on tasteless at times.
+In spite of his best intentions, his political subtext gets lost in the onslaught of intense violence.
+By the time Gens’ blood-soaked climax unfolds, casual horror fans have likely turned the movie.
+Comparatively, the hardcore crowd will be too immersed in the carnage.
+Many of the ideas that seemingly surface also border on tasteless.
 It’s somewhat unfortunate because one could easily imagine how relevant some deeper commentary would be in today’s political climax.

 Frontier(s)’ Intense and Over-the-Top Violence Compensates for Its Limitations

-Frontier(s) may borrow some of its aesthetics from Eli Roth’s Hostel, but like its New French Extremity counterparts, the film’s violent set pieces are so wildly over-the-top as to be almost incomparable.
-There’s a lurid level of creativity on display in Frontier(s) in its execution of cruelty and violence that exceeds much of what the American ‘Torture Porn’ cycle released.
+Frontier(s) may borrow here and there, , but like its New French Extremity counterparts, its violent set pieces are so wildly over-the-top as to be almost incomparable.
+There’s a lurid level of creativity on display in Frontier(s) in its execution of cruelty and violence that exceeds much of what the American ‘Torture Porn‘ cycle released.
 One character is cooked alive in a boiler, while another character is butchered with a table saw.
-All of these scenes of graphic violence are well-staged, intense, and captured with brilliantly disturbing make-up effects.
+Gens more than capably stages his graphic violence, aided by some disturbing make-up effects.

 Less impressive are the performances in Frontier(s).
-No one performance can be characterized as wooden or outright terrible.
+You likely won’t be able to label any one actor as wooden or outright terrible.
 Several actors turn in characterizations that are as outlandish as the film’s premise and violence.
 Karina Testa and Aurélien Wilk, as Yasmine and Alex, impress with their steady and gruelling portrayals – they overcome the heavy-handed premise and manage to always seem believable.
 But let’s face it.
 No one is watching Frontier(s) for the acting and nothing is so poor as to drag things down.

 A Lesser But Serviceable Entry in the New French Extremity

 Xavier Gens’ Frontier(s) never reaches the heights of other New French Extremity releases like High Tension or Inside.
 Yet for all of its faults, Frontier(s) remains a very watchable hardcore horror film.
-Gens excels at ratcheting up the intensity and delivering the uncompromising gore one expects from the subgenre.
+Gens excels at ratcheting up the intensity and delivering the uncompromising gore.
 To date, Gens has never delivered another film that approaches Frontier(s).
 Certainly not to every horror fan’s tastes, Frontier(s) will appeal to fans of the New French Extremity movement who may have missed this title.